Cheong2K/RPi/README.md

 		$  dns-sd -B _workstation._tcp

-	And then, you can use ssh to login to the RPi
+	And then, you can use ssh to login to the RPi (enable ssh first using raspi-config)

+		$ ssh pi@raspberrypi.local

 5. Known Issues

 	* The command 'reboot' will not work for the IoT HAT; after reboot, the IoT HAT will not work properly, e.g.